dtcenter/MET/met/docs/Users_Guide/plotting.rst

 5. The **-plot_grid name** option defines the grid for plotting as a named grid, the path to a gridded data file, or an explicit grid specification string.
 This overrides the default global plotting grid.
 If configuring the tool to plot a base image, the path to the input gridded data file should be specified here.

+6. The **-title string** option specifies the plot title string.

-6. The **-gc code** and **-obs_var name** options specify observation types to be plotted.
+7. The **-gc code** and **-obs_var name** options specify observation types to be plotted.
 These overrides the corresponding configuration file entries.

-7. The **-msg_typ name** option specifies the message type to be plotted.
+8. The **-msg_typ name** option specifies the message type to be plotted.
 This overrides the corresponding configuration file entry.

-8. The **-dotsize val** option sets the dot size.
+9. The **-dotsize val** option sets the dot size.
 This overrides the corresponding configuration file entry.

-7. The **-log file** option directs output and errors to the specified log file.
+10. The **-log file** option directs output and errors to the specified log file.

-8. The **-v level** option indicates the desired level of verbosity.
+11. The **-v level** option indicates the desired level of verbosity.
 The value of "level" will override the default setting of 2.
 Setting the verbosity to 0 will make the tool run with no log messages, while increasing the verbosity will increase the amount of logging.

 An example of the plot_point_obs calling sequence is shown below: